-Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Historic Environment Green Development could have detrimental impact on Seething Conservation Area and the setting of nearby listed buildings.
+Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Biodiversity & Geodiversity Amber Development may impact on protected species, but impact could be reasonably mitigated.
+Amber Historic Environment Green Development could have detrimental impact on Seething Conservation Area and the setting of nearby listed buildings.
 Adjacent to Seething Conservation Area to the east and separated by existing residential properties to the north.
 The Walnuts and Breydon Cottage two listed buildings are located to the east separated by the road.
 Therefore the development could have detrimental impact on setting of nearby LB's but could be reasonably mitigated.
 Careful consideration required to the views into the Conservation Area.
-Amber Open Space Green Development of the site would not result in the loss of any open space Green Transport and Roads Amber Potential impact on functioning of road network may not be reasonably mitigated.
+HES - Amber Amber Open Space Green Development of the site would not result in the loss of any open space Green Transport and Roads Amber Potential impact on functioning of road network may not be reasonably mitigated.
 Seething Road varies in width and lacks footway provision.
 NCC Highways - Red, visibility likely to be achievable but may require the removal of an existing mature tree.
 Access likely to require carriageway widening across the site frontage and frontage footway.
 Seething Road varies in width and lacks footway provision.
 No footway to the village school.
 Red Neighbouring Land Uses Green Agricultural/residential Green